AI-POWERED INFO EXTRACTION

 Unstructured data (free text, image or audio files) is often some of the most valuable data you have.
 From these sources we can infer opinions, beliefs, interests, tastes, emotions and needs.
 But for analysis we mostly need structured data; the kind that can be put in tables.

-Coppelia uses the latest machine learning and natural language processing techniques to extract the information from unstructured data so that it can be analysed as structured data.
+Coppelia uses the latest machine learning and natural language processing techniques, including Large Language Models, to extract the information from unstructured data so that it can be analysed as structured data.
 For example, we can extract all the people, places and things mentioned in text, or seen in an image.
 Or we can extract the topics that are being discussed and the attitudes people have towards these topics.

 Why would you need it?